jfnavarro/st_viewer/README.md

 location.

-The ST Viewer is cross platform which means that it can be built and run in OSX, UNIX and WINDOWS.
+The ST Viewer is cross platform which means that it can be built and run in OSX, LINUX and WINDOWS.

 The ST viewer allows to interact with the data in real time.
 Users can see where specific genes are expressed and how